Skip to main content

 What is logged

-• Encrypt, Decrypt, GenerateDataKey, CreateGrant operations
+• Encrypt, Decrypt, GenerateDataKey, and CreateGrant operations

 • Failed attempts due to denied access